We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Several reviewers also complain about the number of marketing emails they receive from the company, though you can solve this by unsubscribing from the company’s mailing list.

-Factor boasts an extensive menu.
+Factor boasts an extensive menu with at least 35 dishes to choose from each week.
 You can filter the menu to find options for several specific dietary restrictions and food preferences, including meals that are:

 - high protein